brandendupont-mcw/second-cms/src/documentation-pages/filing_charging.md

 <br>

-\[Though violent crime, as defined by the Colorado Prosecutorial Dashboards project, is relatively stable since 2017, homicides have increase dramatically.
+**\[Though violent crime - as defined by the Colorado Prosecutorial Dashboards project - is relatively stable since 2017, homicides have increase dramatically.
 In 2021 the Denver DA's Office filed 72 homicide cases including 58 Murder in the First Degree cases, 4 Manslaughter cases, and 10 vehicular homicide cases.
 We will continue to monitor this indicator closely.
-In addition, in 2021 the Denver DA's Office filed 96 Attempted First Degree Murder cases.]
+In addition, in 2021 the Denver DA's Office filed 96 Attempted First Degree Murder cases.]**

 <br>